-You gotta admire our local pols for already (the end-all primary election is Aug.
-6) orchestrating some pretty neat "I wonder if they will notice" type political maneuvers.
-In the last few weeks there have been some events, comments and actions that could come under that "political maneuvering" umbrella.
-And, whether intentional or not, some of our candidates were well aware of the games being played.
-On more of a national scope, the most surprising maneuver came May 28 at Clarkston High School.
-That day Scott Mitchell, the record-setting Detroit Lions QB, was scheduled to give a talk to some students about making transitions.
+You gotta admire our local pols for already (the nd-all primary election is Aug.
+6) orchestrating some retty neat "I wonder if they will notice" type political nañeuvers.
+In the last few weeks there have been some vents, comments and actions that could come under nat "political maneuvering" umbrella.
+And, whether ntentional or not, some of our candidates were well ware of the games being played.
+On more of a national scope, the most surprisng maneuver came May 28 at Clarkston High School, That day Scott Mitchell, the record-setting Detroit ions QB, was scheduled to give a talk to some students about making transitions.
 Neat idea.
-And while Mitchell's talk was nonpartisan, the person who introduced the QB made up for it.
-Megan O'Neill-Nini, who was once described as a possible GOP poster child, gave a stirring speech to a captive student audience on the integrity of Republican presidential hopeful Bob Dole.
+And while Mitchell's talk was nonpartisan, the person who introduced the QB made up Megan O'Neill-Nini, who was once described as a possible GOP poster child, gave a stirring speech to captive student audience on the integrity of Republican presidential hopeful Bob Dole.
 She neatly tied Dole's alleged ability to overcome personal obstacles into the gist of what Mitchell would talk about.
 Some of the adults in the audience liked the idea of Mitchell's speech, but were surprised and a little turned off that O'Neill-Nini had to be the person to introduce him, especially glorifying Dole the way she did.
 No place for a partisan speech, some said.
 It's too bad for Republicans the audience wasn't old enough to vote.

-On the local political scene, there were also some maneuvers being played out at the groundbreaking of the new Clarkston High School.
-There were plenty of township candidates in the audience that day, including Kurt Karlstrom and John Lutz, both gunning for the treasurer's seat.
+On the local political scene, there were also some maneuvers being played out at the ground breaking of the new Clarkston High School.
+There were plenty of township candidates in the audience that day; including Kurt Karlstrom and John Lutz, both gunning for the treasurer's seat.
 Now it just so happens that Karlstrom had a personal interest in the groundbreaking because during his time on the school board he worked to get the new high school.
-So when Lutz and supervisor Dale Stuart were recognized in the ceremony's opening talk as being supporters of the new high school, you can imagine why Karlstrom said he felt "left out," especially when the man he's trying to unseat, who had nothing to do with the high school, was mentioned. • Some neat backtracking maneuvers were done at a recent school board meeting.
+So when Lutz and supervisor Dale Stuart were recognized in the ceremony's opening talk as being supporters of the new high school, you can imagine why Karlstrom said he felt "left out," especially when the man he's trying to unseat, who had nothing to do with the high school; was mentioned.
+Some near backtracking maneuvers were done at a recent school board meeting.
+A fellow reporter tells me that b Sheila Hughes, who is running for township clerk, and school board member Barry Bomier, who is running for re-election; got into a little war of words over the controversial redistricting plan.
+Bomier cast the lone no vote against redistricting, saying he agrees with parents who say the school has not planned well enough for the future. gn for the future.
+Said Hughes: "It (growth) is something we have tried to plan for and something this community has not supported us in ...
+We've tried to be creative but this community has not supported that creativity."
+Although Hughes later tried to take back her statements, Bomiertook exception to placing blame on the community, saying, "I don't think we've been as creative as we could have been I will not put full responsibility on the community.
+I think the community has supported us."
+Hughes, upset, quickly interrupted Bomier, saying "...
+I did not put all the blame on the community."
+Until next time, see you at the game.